vicbp1/Genetic-Arquitecture-of-Zika/README.md

 -cov file             : Covariate file (with header and TAB delimited), if included, the script will automatically adjust the regression
 -IMPORTANT 1          : YOU NEED TO INSTALL THE ELRM PACKAGE!!
 -IMPORTANT 2          : Currently, this version can adjust just for one covariate !!
--IMPORTANT 3          : The covariate need to be a discrete variable!!
+-IMPORTANT 3          : The covariate needs to be a discrete variable!!